Sensor box IMU with AHRS

 to the press release from Fraunhofer IGD

-The sensor box is attached to the component to be cleaned during the process and records its rotation in 3D space between consecutive cleaning processes.
+During the process the sensor box is attached to the component to be cleaned and records its rotation in 3D space between successive cleaning processes.
 This ensures that the objects to be cleaned are fully covered from all sides by a high-pressure jet.

 Robust hardware

-The sensor box was designed with protection class IP66 for the harsh environmental conditions of the decontamination cabinet.
+The sensor box was designed with protection class IP66 for the harsh environmental conditions of the decontamination booth.

 Fast charging station